adrian-hintze/Snapp/README.md

 1. Install the latest version of Node.js which in turn will install the latest version of npm.

-2. Download the necessary declaration files using typings.
+2. Install all devDependencies and dependencies using npm: **npm install**.

-3. Install all dependencies using npm.
+3. Download the necessary declaration files using typings: **typings install**.
+Notice that there are two typings.json located in **/typings/client** and **/typings/server/** respectively.
+Both need to be installed.

 4. Build the application by running the following command: **npm run build**